iamsuryasonar/markdown_blog_app/public/posts/javascript_interview_prep/javascript_interview_prep.md

 Using await pauses the execution of its surrounding async function until the promise is settled (that is, fulfilled or rejected).
 When execution resumes, the value of the await expression becomes that of the fulfilled promise.

 ### Q. Top level await?
-->Top-level await enables developers to use the await keyword outside of async functions.
+Top-level await enables developers to use the await keyword outside of async functions.
 It acts like a big async function causing other modules who import them to wait before they start evaluating their body.

 The old behavior